Mason Bee Edu Introduction

 The program is designed to integrate with existing biology curricula and can be used as stand-alone modules or throughout the year in tandem with evolutionary biology, genetics, and ecology units.
-Osmia (Mason Bees) as the focal bee, students learn:
+With Osmia (Mason Bees) as the focal bee, students learn:

-- Bee phylogeny and diversity;
+- bee phylogeny and diversity;

 - bee anatomy;